jaclu/tmux-menus/README.md

 Since these are full-screen apps, when either is used, the current (if any) task is suspended, dialogs are run, and when done the suspended task is reactivated.

-Be aware that if the tmux-menus actions causes pane focus to change, `fg` - restoring the suspended full-screen app once the last menu is exited will not be done in the initial pane, must be done manually.

 The menu system works the same using external menu handlers, however the menu shortcuts are not as convenient, since they do not differentiate between upper